9tim80/dscout/README.md

 ...which was often, because I'm a nerd and I like to tinker with new things.
 First world problems, am I right?

+NOTE: This *may* or *may not* work on SteamOS derivatives such as HoloISO, and SteamOS-alikes such as ChimeraOS and Nobara.
+If you try it out, please tell me your results!

 At the moment, the script does the following:

 1. Installs the Homebrew Package Manager ( https://brew.sh ) and then performs the post-install follow-up steps.